-Ten million people collaborate in Slack each day, but because data is primarily stored in the United States, many teams abroad remain on the sidelines.
+Twelve million people collaborate in Slack each day, but because data is primarily stored in the United States, many teams abroad remain on the sidelines.
 To bridge this gap—and make Slack available to more teams in highly regulated sectors, such as financial services, government and health care—we’re delivering data residency for Slack.

 Data residency FAQ: What you need to know